kevoreilly/CAPEv2/docs/book/src/customization/index.rst

 Customization
 =============

-This chapter explains how to customize Cuckoo.
+This chapter explains how to customize CAPE.
-Cuckoo is written in a modular architecture built to be as customizable as it can, to fit the needs of all users.
+CAPE is written in a modular architecture built to be as customizable as it can, to fit the needs of all users.

 .. toctree::